tomwhartung/jmws_accoutrements/doc/ubuntu/2020c-move_sites_to_cloud/2-moving_my_lan.md

 Asus -> General -> Network Map -> **Internet status: Connected!**

 Xfinity phone app shows new device named **Asus-13**

+**I think it will be ok to allow the Xfinity modem to set the IP of the Asus dynamically.**

+We really just need static IP on the hosts.  **I think.**

+## Static IP on `bette`

+Give `bette` a static IP address on the new network.

+### Create new connection on `bette`

+- Settings -> Network -> Connections -> + (new)
+- Select Wired Ethernet and Click on Create
+  - Connection Name: Wired-xfinity-static
+  - IPv4 Tab:
+    - Method: Manual
+    - DNS Servers: 75.75.75.75
+    - Click on "+ Add"
+      - Address: 10.0.1.112
+      - Netmask: 255.0.0.0 -- filled in automatically
+      - Gateway: 10.0.**1**.2 -- Use the new Asus IP!

+Seems to work OK!

+?????????????????????????????????????????????

+# Notes From Yesterday

 ## Shared Values -- Wireless, DHCP